codedmachine111/cargo/README.md

 ## Features

-- Upload multiple PDF files.
+- Q&A with multiple PDFs.
-- Chat Engine integration.
-- Analyses texts, tables and images in a PDF document.
+- Analyses texts, tables and images in given documents.
 - LLM integration for intelligent responses.
+- Efficient search and data retrieval.
+- Search using images.

 ## Tools used
 <p align="left">